 Land of 10 writer Tyler Donohue breaks down a Penn State recruit every Monday.
-Today: defensive lineman commit Judge Culpepper.
+In this edition, we evaluate defensive lineman commit Judge Culpepper.
+Be sure to check out recent analysis on receiver Justin Shorter.

 A dizzying and delightful weekend for the Penn State coaching staff started with a Friday afternoon commitment from Judge Culpepper.
 The son of former Florida Gators star and NFL lineman Brad Culpepper, he is primed to follow his father’s footsteps into the defensive trenches.